kel151/mio_v1/README.md

 ## Demo
  A live demo can be found [here](https://m-i-o.herokuapp.com/)

- Here is the responsiveness preview:
+ Here is the responsiveness preview in gif form.
+You should see a short clip of me testing responsiveness.
  ![Responsive View](static/responsive_view/responsiveview.gif)

 ## UX